 Pax 3 Cleaning and Maintenance

-The other pieces all pop out and can be cleaned with isopropyl alcohol.
-Because the vapor is drawn up through the body, the residue can build up and have to be removed from the oven and vapor path.
+The other pieces all pop out, and can be cleaned with isopropyl alcohol.
+Because the vapor is drawn up through the body, residue can build up and has to be removed from the oven and vapor path.

 And you can use the cleaning brush that comes with the vaporizer to clean out the oven.
 There’s no need to ever clean the vape itself.

-Vaporizers review: Pax 3 vs DaVinci IQ2, Crafty
+Portable vaporizer review: Pax 3 vs DaVinci IQ2, Crafty

 If you vape occasionally or on a regular basis, the Furna comes out ahead of the Pax 3 with the best overall experience and vapor quality.